saketatreya/Avika-API/README.md

-# Avika Chat API
+# Avika - Your Supportive Chat Companion

-A FastAPI-based chatbot API that provides mental wellness support by recommending mental health resources based on user input.
+A Streamlit-based chatbot application that provides mental wellness support by recommending mental health resources based on user input.
+It uses Qdrant for vector storage and Google Gemini for generative AI capabilities.

 ---